fniessink/toisto/docs/software.md

 ### Concept relationships

-#### Use relations
+#### Compound concepts

-When a concept uses one or more other concepts, this can be specified with the `uses` relation.
-Toisto will only quiz a *using* concept when all *used* concepts have been quizzed.
-The `uses` relationship can be specified by adding a `uses` key to the concept with a list of concept identifiers as value:
+When a concept is a compound of one or more other concepts, this can be specified with the `roots` relation.
+Toisto will only quiz a *compound* concept when all *root* concepts have been quizzed.
+The `roots` relationship can be specified by adding a `roots` key to the concept with a list of concept identifiers as value:

 ```json
 {